To Set the Deep Sea Clamorous

 Imagination, history, bare common sense – these, it seems, are as nothing beside the paramount necessity that the great Mumbo Jumbo, the patent, double-million magnifying Inductive Method, should be allowed to continue contemplating its own ideal reflection – a golden age in which every man was his own Newton, in a world dropping with apples.
 Only when poesy, who is herself alive, looks backward, does she see at a glance how much younger is the Tree of Knowledge than the Tree of Life.

 Barfield felt that primitive people spoke in metaphor, that the initial naming of things was poetical.
 As man became more "civilized" language became fossilized and lost its magic.
 Words that once might have been specific became generalized, collective, unable to conjure up an emotive response.
 It is up the poet to return us to meaningful language through the tardis of imagination.
 Barfield follows the word ruin (from the Latin verb ruo meaning either rush or fall) to demonstrate the evolution or devolution of a word, which is then brought back to life by the poet, EL Davison.
-The following lines are from The Sunken City:
+The following lines are from The Sunken City:...the climbing tentacles

 Of some sleep-swimming octopus